Toby & Tater’s mom here to tell you how PetFlow is celebrating Halloween

 Keep an eye out, we’ll be posting our pets attired in their best costumes shortly on both our Facebook page and our Instagram.
 Our customers will get a unique chance to help choose PetFlow’s “Best in Costume”.

 Prepping for the PetFlow PAW-TY

-Organizing has not been without it’s challenges.
-We recently moved into new digs and the space is amazing.
+Organizing has not been without its challenges.
+We recently moved into new digs and space is amazing.
 Lots of great light and enough space to have fun in.
 Decorating the new (much) larger office is still a work in progress, even this close to the big day.
-Making a fun office party during hours while still providing awesome customer experiences is has also a must.
+Making a fun office party during hours while still providing awesome customer experiences is also a must.
 Thank goodness for trivia games & costume contests.
 We are also having a Pumpkin Carving Contest, each pod has been challenged to work together to carve or otherwise creatively adorn a pumpkin.
 The challenge is that the pumpkins are foam.
 And I have a few other things tucked up my sleeve.
 Even with the challenges, the thrill of the season, and an awesome team willing to pitch in with ideas and lend a hand, make this a truly fun task.
 I can’t wait for the potluck!
 I’m looking forward to all the creepy treats, especially the Funeral Potatoes.

 My Howl-O-Ween Sidekick: Toby

 I also finally have a canine side-kick, Toby, who will wear a costume.
 I believe his years of wearing summer cooling vests and cold weather gear have made him more tolerant of wearing things in general.
 Now I just have to come up with something for myself and I can’t wait to see what inspires my co-workers in their choice of costumes and carving ideas.